kiryk/akeros/README.md

 The build.bat script uses:
 - NASM to compile the sources,
-- ImDisk to binaries on a floppy image.
+- ImDisk to save binaries on a floppy image.

 The test.bat script uses:
 - QEMU (`qemu-system-i386`) as an emulator for the OS.